vehicle-lab/VehicleLogPrivacy/README.md

 ## VLogInsight

-Here we present the implementation of VLogInsight.
+Here we present the implementation and usage instructions of VLogInsight.